Disappearance of Jim Thompson: Search-and-rescue analysis

-The Toulmin report concludes that the probability (but not certainty) is that Thompson's remains are still in the Cameron Highlands, and that a possible way to move the case forward is to use proven SAR techniques of detailed scenario development, "Mattson voting", and human remains detection, or "cadaver dogs".
-Mattson voting is a standard SAR technique in which SAR field staff (and/or experts on a case) rank search segments (areas to be searched, developed in the scenario development phase) using a secret ballot, in priority order.
-These individual rankings are then summed and the group results used to allocate SAR resources.
+The Toulmin report concludes that the probability (but not certainty) is that Thompson's remains are still in the Cameron Highlands, and that a possible way to move the case forward is to use proven SAR techniques of detailed scenario development and human remains detection, or "cadaver dogs".

 The Toulmin analysis also reviewed the brutal, still unsolved murder of Thompson's sister in Chester County, Pennsylvania, just a few months after Thompson disappeared.
 The analysis drew on an interview with the Pennsylvania State Police cold case officer; on a review of the wills and estate administrations of Thompson, his sister, and his sister's son; on interviews with neighbors and residents; and on contemporary (1967) news sources.
 The analysis concluded there is no provable link between the Thompson disappearance and the murder of his sister; that the two cases are unlikely to be related; and that several persons of interest can be named, but there is no proof against any of them.

 The Toulmin report contains over 500 pages of primary-source material on the Thompson disappearance and the murder of his sister; this is the only such compilation available.
 The material includes CIA, OSS, FBI, and US Department of State material, maps of the search area, 200 pages of previously unpublished letters from Thompson to a former lover and fellow art collector, detailed interviews with various actors, photos, and exact latitude and longitude of all the key locations (including possible witness locations), among other items.